Bloodbath (role-playing game): Character generation

 Each character has four attributes: Might, Body Mutilation Capacity (BMC), Bloodlust, and Skill.

 Combat

 Players roll dice for initiative, with bonuses applied for Bloodlust.
 To attack, each character has a movement of six hexes, unless burdened by armor or other encumbrances.
-The attacker then roll three 6-sided dice, trying to total higher than the defender's pplicable talent rating.
+The attacker then roll three 6-sided dice, trying to total higher than the defender's applicable talent rating.
 If the hit is successful, the attacker rolls two 6-sided die for damage, adds the character's Might, as well as any applicable weapon bonus, subtracts the amount of armor the defender is wearing and for Dodge if the defender successfully made a Dodge skill check; the balance is applied against the defender's BMC.

 If an attacker scores more than four points of damage, the player references a special Damage Chart for special extra damage that ranges from "Bloody Wound" to "Where's the Mop?"

 Other information

 The game also provides information about the fictional world of Hel, as well as monsters and other creatures that inhabit the lands.
 The rulebook also contains a short sample adventure.